Bitcoin SV (BSV) price prediction for 2022-2030

 Bitcoin SV (BSV) price history

 Let's analyse BSV's price history to make an accurate price prediction.
 Throughout its history, Bitcoin SV has remained in the top 15 coins by market capitalisation.
-Even though the coin is a fork of Bitcoin and managed to take a substantial capitalisation from the market, its maximum value reached $441, while Bitcoin's all-time high was near $20,000.
+Even though the coin is a fork of Bitcoin and managed to take a substantial capitalisation from the market, its maximum value reached $491, while Bitcoin is currently setting new all-time highs above $65,000.
 Taking into account that BSV is a newer cryptocurrency, it's highly likely that it aims to grow further.

 Bitcoin SV (BSV) price prediction 2019